 Only a fraction of all possible information is extracted by current BMIs.
-Millions of neurons are involved in the decision and movement when you move your arm to pick up a cup of coffee while reading this article.
+Millions of neurons are involved in the decision and movement when you move your arm to pick up a cup of coffee.
 To allow an amputee with a prosthetic limb the same degree of control as they had with their original limb requires the ability to record from significantly more neurons at one time.

 The second problem has more variables.
 The brain is usually cocooned away from the world in a sheath of meninges and sterile fluid.
 It does not like invasion.
 Non-invasive BMIs exist, but they have even lower bandwidth as they can’t discern the individual neuronal activity needed for close robotic control.